 See more photos of Hierve de Agua >

-So, is Oaxaca better than a Mexican beach town?
+So, is visiting Oaxaca, Mexico better than a beach town?

 Thinking about visiting this place?
 Read my report about things to see and do in Oaxaca, Mexico.